2024 Sexual Harassment Training Requirements By State (US)

 All employers trading in Maine with fifteen or more employees must provide sexual harassment training to all employees within a year of their employment commencement date.
 Managers and supervisors must receive additional training.

-Education and training programs in Michigan must be provided to all labor organizations, employers, and employment agencies by the Department of Civil Rights.
+The Department of Civil Rights must provide education and training programs in Michigan to all labor organizations, employers, and employment agencies.

-Within six months of hire, all Nevada state employees must receive certified harassment training and take an accredited refresher course every two years.
+All Nevada state employees must receive certified harassment training within six months of hire and take an accredited refresher course every two years.
 Furthermore, employers must order employees to retake a course or take additional courses.

 10. New Jersey